tirthajyoti/Machine-Learning-with-Python/README.md

 ### Function approximation by linear model and Deep Learning
 * Demo notebook to illustrate the superiority of deep neural network for complex nonlinear function approximation task.
 * Step-by-step building of 1-hidden-layer and 2-hidden-layer dense network using basic TensorFlow methods

+### Basic interactive controls demo
+* Demo on how to integrate basic interactive controls (slider bars, drop-down menus, check-boxes etc.) in a Jupyter notebook and use them for interactive machine learning task